anumsh/Automation-United-App-Project/README.md

  'cucumber -p home'

  - homepage.html is created in features folder .
- - right click on homepage.html file and select the option "open with browser" and select your chrome.
+ - Right click on homepage.html file and select the option "open with browser" and select Chrome.
  - You can see your cucumber report